Commissioning

 Have a look at the following chapter to learn how to use udev

-command without root privileges and how
+to run the usbsdmux command without root privileges and how

-to uniquely identify the /dev/sg*
+to uniquely identify the /dev/sg* devices of multiple USB-SD-Muxes.

 Using as root

-command as root, if it suits you.
+You can use the usbsdmux command as root, if it suits you.

-sourcing the virtualenv
+sourcing the virtualenv.

-To do so call the usbsdmux
+To do so call the usbsdmux script inside the bin/ directory of the virtualenv:

 $ sudo /path/to/virtualenv/bin/usbsdmux /dev/sg0 dut